MiL.k Price Tops $0.34 on Major Exchanges (MLK)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-MiL.k was first traded on December 25th, 2019.
-MiL.k’s total supply is 986,245,419 tokens and its circulating supply is 290,862,833 tokens.
-MiL.k’s official message board is medium.com/milk-official-blog.
+MiL.k launched on December 25th, 2019.
+MiL.k’s total supply is 986,245,419 tokens and its circulating supply is 291,360,235 tokens.
 MiL.k’s official website is milkalliance.io.
+The official message board for MiL.k is medium.com/milk-official-blog.
 MiL.k’s official Twitter account is @milk_alliance and its Facebook page is accessible here.

 Buying and Selling MiL.k

-It is usually not presently possible to purchase alternative cryptocurrencies such as MiL.k directly using U.S. dollars.
-Investors seeking to trade MiL.k should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as MiL.k directly using U.S. dollars.
+Investors seeking to acquire MiL.k should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MiL.k using one of the exchanges listed above.

 Receive News & Updates for MiL.k Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MiL.k and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.